wavetermdev/waveapps/prompt.md

 ## State Management and Async Updates

-While React patterns typically avoid globals, in Go VDOM applications it's perfectly fine and often clearer to use global variables.
+While React patterns typically avoid globals, in Go WaveApp applications it's perfectly fine and often clearer to use global variables.
 However, when dealing with async operations and goroutines, special care must be taken:

 ```go
 // Global state is fine!